min-nguyen/prob-fx/README.md

 3. `Sampler` computations can be evaluated with `sampleIO` (found in `src/Sampler.hs`) to produce an `IO` computation.
 Examples of this are shown in `Main.hs`.

 **Benchmarks**

 -- _Directly benchmarking Wasabaye_ --

 We provide a script for benchmarking below, but Wasabaye can also be directly benchmarked with `cabal run benchmarking-wasabaye` (corresponding to `benchmarking-wasabaye/Main.hs`).
+The examples programs used for benchmarking are found in `benchmarking-wasabaye/BenchmarkPrograms.hs`, and we benchmark them in `benchmarking-wasabaye/BenchmarkTests.hs`.

 -- _Benchmarking with the script_ --